 - [b.
-CMS Appendix II species and/or other species which might fall into the following categories: - i. species designated for protection under [other multilateral environmental agreements to which the country is a party, if relevant]; and/or - ii. any other bird species that the competent authority has designated as not huntable and requiring protection.]
+Certain species covered by CMS Appendix II and/or other species which might fall into the following categories: - i. species designated for protection under [other multilateral environmental agreements to which the country is a party, if relevant]; and/or - ii. any other bird species that the competent authority has designated as not huntable and requiring protection.]